 Bloomsbury Farm has taken agritourism to a whole new level in Iowa.
 The Harvest Festival is popular with families and anyone looking to experience fall on the farm.
-It takes place Friday-Sunday beginning September 30 and running through the end of the month.
+It takes place Friday-Sunday beginning September 22nd and running through Halloween.

 In addition to an 18-acre u-pick pumpkin patch, there are several activities to enjoy.
 The jumping pillow and super slide are popular with the kiddos.
 The corn palace, pig races, duck races, barrel train rides, Straw Mountain, Western Town, and Farmer’s Wife Chicken Show are all ways to experience agriculture in new light.